vividha09/Hush_hunt/README.md

 ## ✨ Our USPs

 1. *Real time product comparison:*
-   - Designed a product vision focused on competitor analysis, which involves scanning Zomato/Swiggy pages of competitors to list their strengths and weaknesses.
+   - Designed a product vision focused on competitor analysis, which involves scraping data of competitors to list their strengths and weaknesses.

 2. *Scalable Data Analytics:*
    - Implemented scalable data analytics solutions using PowerBI on Webscraped data.